projectcalico/calico/master/getting-started/rkt/installation/vagrant-coreos/index.md

 ---
-title: Running the Calico rkt tutorials on CoreOS using Vagrant and VirtualBox
+title: Running the Calico rkt tutorials on CoreOS Container Linux using Vagrant and VirtualBox
 ---

 This is a Quick Start guide that uses Vagrant and VirtualBox to create a two-node